 Campus safety should always be a consideration when choosing a college.
-This is because, much like the “real world”, some schools have more crime going on than others.
+This is because, much like the “real world,” some schools have more crime than others.
 In fact, studies have shown that campuses with a higher number of property crimes are likely to see a higher number of violent crimes as well (and vice versa).
-It seems logical that a little bit of research and a sound decision can stop a problem before it happens.
+It seems logical that a little research and a sound decision can stop a problem before it happens.

 When looking at the numbers, we should remain aware that as far as tracking goes, “violent crimes” include murder, rape, robbery, and aggravated assault.
 I share this to help you understand what you’re looking at when you review the numbers that might be provided.

-It’s not all doom and gloom though.
-To keep this in perspective, Burglary, Robbery, Motor Vehicle Theft, and Aggravated Assault make up the vast majority of the crimes committed on campuses.
-While these are definitely not good, most of these can actually be mitigated to some degree by making smart decisions regarding personal habits, such as locking your doors, ensuring valuables are out of sight, and so on.
+It’s not all doom and gloom, though.
+To keep this in perspective, Burglary, Robbery, Motor Vehicle Theft, and Aggravated Assault make up most of the crimes committed on campuses.
+While these are definitely not good, most of these can be mitigated by making smart decisions regarding personal habits, such as locking your doors, ensuring valuables are out of sight, and so on.

 Of course, what I have provided you thus far has all been “generally speaking.”
-My advice is a little more refined if we were talking about a young lady.
-This is not being sexist; this is being real.
+My advice is a little more refined if we talk about a young lady.
+This is not sexist; this is real.

 Now, you can do what you want with this information.
-You can ignore it; get angry about the way I presented it… or you can let it empower you.
+You can ignore it, get angry about how I presented it… or let it empower you.
 The choice is yours.

-My belief is that knowledge is power.
+I believe that knowledge is power.
 Think about it.
-You formed the habit of locking your car and hiding your bag because you understand the threat.
+Because you understand the threat, you form the habit of locking your car and hiding your bag.
 That’s probably worked out alright for you so far.
-Essentially, you’ve become a harder target and criminals don’t like hard targets.
+Essentially, you’ve become a more challenging target, and criminals don’t like hard targets.
 They are going to choose the soft ones.
 So students need to become hard targets themselves.
 Parents need to teach their kids HOW to become harder targets.

 The advice I provide here is simple.
 To begin with, choose a school with low crime rates.
-As I mentioned earlier, if schools have certain crimes, they are also likely to have others.
+As I mentioned earlier, if schools are known for certain crimes, they are also likely to have others.
 Avoid those if you can.
 That’s half the battle right there.
-The second thing is to be extremely careful about what you post on social media.
+Second, be extremely careful about what you post on social media.
 In other words: don’t advertise your vulnerabilities and habits.

 Hopefully, this gives you a few things to think about.
 I’m going to leave some links to help further your research efforts.
 Stay safe out there!